-All this extra education is a good thing for you.
+All this continuing education is a good thing for dentists and you.
 If you've ever been anxious at the dentist's office or just don't like needles, it's easy to understand why you'd want a dentist who strives to make your dental care experience as quick and painless as possible.
 And that's just what dentists who seek out advanced dental training strive to do.

 What Is Advanced Dentistry?

 Advanced dentistry is a term that applies to an array of educational opportunities available after dental school.
 Advanced dentistry training may be completed right after dental school or after a dentist has been in the field for awhile.
 Training programs can be dental school based or non-dental school based, and may require anywhere from hours of training to years, depending on the program.
 Some award certificates, others continuing education units or Master's degrees for dentists.